noted-eip/notes-service/docs/CONTRIBUTING.md

 ![Story with linked pull request](assets/story-linked-pull-request.png)

-Make sure:

-1. Tasks are checked-off as you complete them.
-2. The issue is linked to its associated pull request.
+Make sure the issue is linked to its associated pull request.

-As you're progressing, make sure to check-off completed tasks whithin the `Definition of Done` section whithin your issue.

 > 💡 If the scope of your story is big, feel free to create multiple pull requests for a single story.
 In this case, don't link the PR to the story issue otherwise it will be merged as soon as your first PR is merged.

-### Milestones

-Milestones define a due date for a given story.
-Each time you create a story issue, associate it with a milestone to set a due date.
-Milestones exist under the form `<Late|Early> <month>`.
-They are generated automatically, you just have to pick one.

 ### Projects